At San Jacinto College, students on an F-1 student visa are international students.

 Certain international travelers may be eligible to travel to the U.S. without a visa if they meet the requirements for visa-free travel.
 The Visa section of this website is all about U.S. visas for foreign citizens to travel to the U.S.

 (Note: U.S. citizens don’t need a U.S. visa for travel, but when planning travel abroad may need a visa issued by the embassy of the country they wish to visit.
-In this situation, when planning travel abroad, learn about visa requirements by country, see Country Specific Travel Information in the International Travel section of this website.)
+When planning travel abroad in this situation and to learn about visa requirements by country, see Country Specific Travel Information in the International Travel section of this website.)

 How Can I use a Visa to Enter the U.S.?